 - 26. The Respondent moreover denies that any loss or damage has been suffered, or will be suffered, as a result of any alleged breach of duty by the Respondent. - 27.
 There is scientific consensus that many of the impacts of climate change are likely to be less severe at 1.5°C global warming level compared to higher levels of global warming, however there is a lack of scientific studies as to the precise impact of a global temperature increase of 1.5°C compared to 2°C or 3°C on the Torres Strait Islands in particular.
 There is also considerable uncertainty regarding the risk of triggering particular tipping points at different temperature thresholds. - 28.
 The Respondent only contributes a small share of total global GHG emissions (1.2-1.3% for 2014-2018). - 29.
 The GHG emissions reduction target determined by a country sets the minimum reduction that the country has committed to achieving.
-The Respondent is on track to over-achieve on the 2030 Target.
-There is no direct causal nexus between the determination of either the 2030 Target or the 2050 Target and any impacts of climate change in the Torres Strait Islands. - 30.
-Further, to the extent that it can be established that any alleged conduct of the Respondent has caused, or will cause, an incremental increase in GHG emissions, that does not provide a sufficient factual foundation for a conclusion that the Respondent's actions were a necessary condition of that harm or alternatively it is not appropriate for the Respondent to be held liable for such harm. - 31.
-Finally, to the extent that it can be established that the Respondent owed a duty of care to the Applicants which was breached, causing them loss of the kind alleged, that will not determine the question of loss or damage for the balance of the Group Members, which will depend on their individual circumstances.
+The Respondent was on track to over-achieve on the 2030 Target and has now increased its ambition via the Updated 2030 Target.
+There is no causal nexus between the determination of the 2030 Target, the 2050 Target or the Updated 2030 Target and any impacts of climate change in the Torres Strait Islands. - 30.
+Further, to the extent that it can be established that any alleged conduct of the Respondent has caused, or will cause, an incremental increase in GHG emissions, that does not provide a sufficient factual foundation for a conclusion that the Respondent's actions were a necessary condition of that harm or alternatively it is not appropriate for the Respondent to be held liable for such harm.
+The Applicants' case in relation to the alleged breach of the alternative duty is unclear.
+Subject to clarification of the alleged breach, the Respondent does not accept that any failure on its part has caused compensable harm to the Applicants or Group Members. - 31.
+Finally, to the extent that it can be established that the Respondent owed the alleged duty of care or alternative duty of care to the Applicants which was breached, causing them loss of the kind alleged, that will not determine the question of loss or damage for the balance of the Group Members, which will depend on their individual circumstances.
 In particular, the impact on Torres Strait Islanders who do not inhabit the Torres Strait Islands (but are included in the class definition) will raise particular questions as to proximity, foreseeability, loss and damage.